94muhammad/Data-Science/Data-Scraping/README.md

-Scraped a website for a personal project.
-Use the code snippet if you find it useful
+Scraped a website using BeautifulSoup4 for a personal project.
+The website lacked sementic markup at the time of writing this script.